Does Sedation Dentistry Really Work?

 Ask us if sedation dentistry is right for your child.

-Smile Surfers is located in Sumner and Richland and proudly serves the following communities: Puyallup, Lake Tapps, Bonney Lake, Lakeland Hills, Kennewick, Pasco, Umatilla, Hermiston, and surrounding areas.
+Smile Surfers is located in Sumner… opens in a new window to Google Maps… and Richland… opens in a new window to Google Maps… and proudly serves the following communities: Puyallup, Lake Tapps, Bonney Lake, Lakeland Hills, Kennewick, Pasco, Umatilla, Hermiston, and surrounding areas.